Vihervaara/PRO-IP-seq/README.md

 For description of PRO-IP-seq protocol and analyses, please see the original article:
-Vihervaara A, Versluis P, Lis J. (2023).
+Vihervaara A, Versluis P, Himanen SV, Lis J. (2023).
 PRO-IP-seq Tracks Molecular Modifications of Engaged Pol II Complexes at Nucleotide Resolution.
 PMID:36778434. https://pubmed.ncbi.nlm.nih.gov/36778434/